ryannjohnson/financial-simulator/README.md

 This video demonstrates the web app's core features:
 <https://youtu.be/7IEB6aaAf3E>.

-Once you're comfortable with the component parts, play around with them and watch your account balances rise and fall over time.

 - **Accounts are places you keep your money in real life.** You might have a cash account, a savings account, a 401k, money invested in bonds, stocks,